COINED IN THE SOUTH

 We hosted our second juried art show, “Gendered: An Inclusive Art Show,” at the Mint Uptown in Summer 2017.
 The show featured works from 24 local and national artists that related to gender and its common intersectionalities with race, class, sexuality, and identity.

 Jeremy Brooks, Wendell George Brown, Greg Climer, Ani Collier, Margaret Curtis, Stacey Davidson, Robyn Day, Lisa DeLoria Weinblatt, Holly Fischer, Shterna Goldbloom, Gordon C. James, Mariah Karson, Justin Korver, Indrani Nayar-Gall, Betsy Odom, Austin Power, Stacy Bloom Rexrode, Santiago Sanchez, Anna Wehrwein, D’Angelo Williams, Holly Wilson, Celeste Wilson, Guanyu Xu, Studio 345

 Ryan James Caruthers

-The Young Affiliates of the Mint hosted their inaugural art show, 80x80, in Mint Museum Uptown’s Level 5 expansion space from June 10–25, 2016.
-80x80 consisted of a total of 80 works of art, in commemoration of The Mint Museum’s 80th Anniversary.
+We hosted our inaugural art show, “80x80,” in Mint Museum Uptown’s Level 5 expansion space in Summer 2016.
+80x80 consisted of 80 works of art, in commemoration of The Mint Museum’s 80th Anniversary.
 With over 600 attendees at the opening, 80x80 was a resounding success, named "Best Exhibition of 2016" by Creative Loafing!

 Take a look at the 80x80 show catalog to see shots from the exhibition and learn more about all of the featured artists and works.